Green Infrastructure Summit Brings Leaders together for Innovative Natural Solution

 The Washington Department of Ecology calls it the biggest water pollution problem in the entire state, and yet lacks a comprehensive plan to tackle the problem.

-That’s why the Green Infrastructure Summit on Wednesday, Feb.
-24, is so exciting.
+That’s why the annual Green Infrastructure Summit each February is so exciting.
 This event, co-hosted by The Nature Conservancy, brings together key stakeholders to begin a discussion that will lead to collaboration for years to come.

 Here, government, non-profit, business and research organizations will share what they’ve done already.
 There have been some great strides made.
 Green infrastructure such as rain gardens, which keep stormwater from trickling into places it doesn’t belong, have been installed around the city.
 However, there simply aren’t enough of them.